DCPUTeam/DCPUToolchain/docs/sources/modules/writing.rst

             val = cpu.registers.A;     -- Get the value in register A. cpu.registers.PC = a * 2;  -- Jump current execution to double the value of A.
             cpu.registers.EX = 0xFFFF; -- Set the overflow register to 0xFFFF.

+    .. py:function:: disassemble(address)
+        :noindex:

+        Returns an :py:class:`instruction` object that represents the instruction located at the address `address`.

+.. py:class:: instruction

+    A table representing a DCPU-16 instruction.

+    .. py:attribute:: original
+        :noindex:

+        A table will the following fields:

+        .. py:attribute:: full
+            :noindex:

+            The full, original 16-bit word.

+        .. py:attribute:: op
+            :noindex:

+            The original opcode, before resolving into non-basic opcodes.

+        .. py:attribute:: a
+            :noindex:

+            The original A parameter, before resolving into a value.

+        .. py:attribute:: b
+            :noindex:

+            The original B parameter, before resolving into a value.

+    .. py:attribute:: pretty
+        :noindex:

+        A table will the following fields:

+        .. py:attribute:: op
+            :noindex:

+            The pretty printed, string representation of the opcode.
+Can be nil if the value at the disassembled address does not represent any known instruction.

+        .. py:attribute:: a
+            :noindex:

+            The pretty printed, string representation of the A parameter.
+            Should only be nil if `op` is also nil.

+        .. py:attribute:: b
+            :noindex:

+            The pretty printed, string representation of the B parameter.
+            Can be nil if `op` is either nil or if the instruction is non-basic.

+    .. py:attribute:: op
+        :noindex:

+        The resolved opcode, taking into account non-basic resolution.
+Thus this field can contain both basic and non-basic opcodes (use `original.op` to determine what this field contains).

+    .. py:attribute:: a
+        :noindex:

+        The resolved A value.
+The A parameter is evaluated in order to fill this field and thus this represents the value of a memory address, register, etc.

+    .. py:attribute:: b
+        :noindex:

+        The resolved B value.
+The B parameter is evaluated in order to fill this field and thus this represents the value of a memory address, register, etc.
+        If the instruction is non-basic, this field will be 0 (not nil!).

+    .. py:attribute:: size
+        :noindex:

+        The total number of words that this instruction occupies.
+This value will either be 1, 2 or 3 (unless the DCPU-16 specification changes in the future).

+    .. py:attribute:: extra
+        :noindex:

+        An array of the additional words (excluding the first word which can be read using `original.full` field) used by this instruction.
+This array does not sort the values; they are in the order that they are in memory.
+Thus this array could contain a single word that matches up to either the A or B parameter.
+        This array at most contains 2 entries (at indicies 1 and 2).

+    .. py:attribute:: next
+        :noindex:

+        An array of the next values used by this instruction.
+Unlike `extra`, this array is mapped such that the value at `next[1]` represents the next value for the A parameter and the value at `next[2]` represents the next value for the B parameter.
+If either parameter does not use a next value, then the associated value in this array will be nil.